Richard Meinertzhagen: Kenya

 During Meinertzhagen's assignment to Africa, frequent native "risings and rebellions" occurred.
-By 1903 KAR's retaliatory ventures focused on confiscation of livestock, a highly effective form of punishment, and "the KAR had become accomplished cattle-rustlers."
-One such punitive expedition was commanded by a Captain F.A.
-Dickinson of the 3rd KAR with participation by Meinertzhagen, where more than 11,000 cattle were captured at the cost of 3 men killed and 33 wounded.
+By 1903 KAR's retaliatory ventures focused on confiscation of livestock, a highly effective form of punishment, and "the KAR had become accomplished cattle-rustlers".
+In 1904 Meinertzhagen took part in one such punitive expedition, commanded by a Captain Francis Arthur Dickinson of the 3rd KAR, in which more than 11,000 cattle were captured at the cost of 3 men killed and 33 wounded.
 The body count on the African side was estimated at 1,500 from the Kikuyu and Embu tribes.

-In the Kenya Highlands in 1905, Meinertzhagen ended the anti-colonial Nandi Resistance, by killing its leader, the Nandi Orkoiyot (spiritual leader) Koitalel Arap Samoei.
-He arranged a meeting to negotiate by Koitalel's home on 19 October 1905, at which he planned to kill him.
+He was promoted to Captain in February 1905.
+In the Kenya Highlands that year Meinertzhagen ended the anti-colonial Nandi Resistance, by killing its leader, the Nandi Orkoiyot (spiritual leader) Koitalel Arap Samoei.
+He arranged a meeting to negotiate a truce by Koitalel's home on 19 October 1905, at which he planned to kill him.
 Meinertzhagen shot Koitalel at point-blank range while shaking his hand and his men killed Koitatlel's accompanying entourage, including most of his advisors.
-It is claimed that he also decapitated Koitalel and sent some of Koitalel's body parts to England.
-Initially, he had been able to orchestrate a cover-up and was commended for the incident.
-However, after news of what had actually happened became known, Meinertzhagen claimed self-defense and eventually, after a third court of inquiry, he was cleared by the presiding officer, Brig.
-William Manning.
+It is claimed that he also decapitated Koitalel and sent his head and some of Koitalel's body parts to England.
+Initially he was able to orchestrate a cover-up and was commended for the incident.
+However, after news of what had actually happened became public, Meinertzhagen claimed self-defence and eventually, after a third court of inquiry, he was cleared by the presiding officer, Brigadier William Manning.
 Meinertzhagen collected tribal artefacts after this revolt.
 Some of these items, including a walking stick and baton belonging to Koitalel, were returned to Kenya in 2006.
 Pressure from the Colonial Department on the War Office eventually brought about Meinertzhagen's removal from Africa, as "he had become a negative symbol" and on 28 May 1906 "he found himself on a ship being trundled back to England in disgrace and in disgust."
-Meinertzhagen spent 1902 to 1906 in East Africa with a pay of £400 but returned from Africa with £4000, the rest being earnings from hunting, largely from the sale of ivory.
+Meinertzhagen spent 1902 to 1906 in East Africa earning £400 but returned from Africa earning £4000, the rest being earnings from hunting, largely from the sale of ivory.

+South and East Africa

 Captain Meinertzhagen then spent the latter part of 1906 at "dreary administrative War Office desk jobs pushing papers."
 However, "... by making full use of his wide network of contacts in high places" he was able to rehabilitate himself and was assigned to the Fusiliers' Third Battalion in South Africa, arriving at Cape Town on 3 February 1907.
 He served there in 1908 and 1909, then on Mauritius.
 By 1913, he was again in India.